Our 6 key policies are:

 - Redundant electrical equipment is removed for recycling where possible.

-- Used printer toner is recycled where possible.
+- Used printer drums and toner are recycled in almost all cases.

-- Paper is not used where electrical communication is as good an alternative.
+- Paper is not used where electrical communication is as good an alternative or better.

 - Paper is re-used where possible, especially scrap A4 white paper, used on both sides.